 - Delicious with a dollop of mayonnaise or yoghurt – or our favourite, yoghurt and mayonnaise mixed with a tiny bit of garlic, a squeeze of lemon juice and a sprinkling of chopped herbs (basil, coriander or parsley, perhaps).

 As an alternative to stuffed peppers, cut your peppers into chunks and wrap in foil alongside some quartered tomatoes, sliced courgette, salt and pepper, a splash of olive oil and mixed herbs.

-Cook on the fire (making sure you keep the folded-over side upwards to avoid losing any juices).
+Cook on the fire (making sure you keep the folded-over side upwards to avoid losing any juices), check out our guide to cooking on a fire pit.
 After around 15 minutes (depending on your fire), you should have a fabulous ratatouille-style roast vegetable mix.
 Perfect with crusty bread.